How can I clear my credit report?

 What information can be put on my credit report?

 Only certain information can be listed on your credit report.
 This includes:

-- defaults listings of more than $150, as long as you have received certain notices;
+- defaults listings where you owe more than $150 and this is at least 60 days overdue, as long as you have received certain notices;

 - court judgments if it relates to consumer credit products, such as judgments relating to loans;

 - bankruptcy and debt agreement information; and